chrisly42/cajon-plugin/README.md

     to: assertThat(array).hasSameSizeAs(anotherArray);
   ```

-  with AssertJ 13.2.0 or higher
+  and additionally with AssertJ 13.2.0 or later

   ```
   from: assertThat(array.length).isLessThanOrEqualTo(expression);